gmac/shopify_custom_data_graphql/README.md

 }
 ```

-With this done, we now have a Shop schema projection that can compose and validate GraphQL queries structured like this:
+Now we now have a Shop schema projection that can inform and validate GraphQL queries structured like this:

 ```graphql
 query GetProduct($id: ID!){